BackupTheBerlios/xoops4-svn/XoopsCore/branches/2.3.x/2.3-main/docs/readme.txt

 ([include file='xotpl:my_component#rel/path/to/file.xotpl']) get the 'path/to/file.xotpl' template of the 'my_component' object (it's a components-based system, so objects can own templates now)
 v2: (not recommended, but the only way to include modules tpls right now) ([include file='xotpl:modules/stuff/tplname.xotpl'])
+6) Only the code part has been taken care of.
+All the CSS rules for old markup have not been put back in the default theme (which will make most of the actual modules look strange).
+Now if you want to clean up the old messy CSS file to do that and contribute your work, you're welcome.
+7) The default theme is not MSIE 5.5/6 compat yet.